 David Smith has been Economics Editor of The Sunday Times since 1989, where he writes a weekly column.
-He is also chief leader-writer, an assistant editor and policy adviser.
+He is also a leader-writer, an assistant editor and policy adviser.
+Since 2016 he has also been writing a weekly column for The Times, where he worked from 1984 to 1989.

-David Smith is the author of several books, including The Rise and Fall of Monetarism, Mrs Thatcher’s Economics, North and South, From Boom to Bust, UK Current Economic Policy, Eurofutures, Will Europe Work?, Free Lunch: Easily Digestible Economics, The Dragon & the Elephant: China, India and the New World Order and, most recently, The Age of Instability: The Global Financial Crisis and What Comes Next.
+David Smith is the author of several books, including The Rise and Fall of Monetarism; Mrs Thatcher’s Economics; North and South; From Boom to Bust; UK Current Economic Policy; Eurofutures; Will Europe Work?; Free Lunch: Easily Digestible Economics; The Dragon & the Elephant: China, India and the New World Order; The Age of Instability: The Global Financial Crisis and What Comes Next, and – in 2015 – Something Will Turn Up; Britain’s Economy Past, Present and Future.

-He is a Visiting Professor at both Cardiff University and Nottingham University, and has lectured at Nottingham’s Malaysia and Ningbo (China) campuses.
+He is a visiting professor at both Cardiff University and Nottingham University.

-David Smith has won a number of awards, including the Harold Wincott Senior Financial Journalist of the Year Award, the 2013 Economics Commentator of the Year Award and the 2014 Business Journalist of the Year Award in the London Press Awards.
+He has won a number of awards, including the Harold Wincott Senior Financial Journalist of the Year Award, the Economics Commentator of the Year Award, the Business Journalist of the Year Award in the London Press Awards and Property Columnist of the Year.

 “We are delighted to have already received great feedback from many attendees for whom the event proved thought-provoking and engaging.
 Your contribution alongside energy industry leaders is much appreciated and key to making the Energy Debate a valuable event for our customers.”